Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 Storm tenure: 1st season

-2021 stats: 0.9 ppg., 1.4 rpg., 45.5% FG
+2021 stats: 0.9 ppg, 1.4 rpg, 45.5% FG

-Note: Joined the Storm on July 1 and signed two 7-day contracts before being added to the roster for the remainder of the season.
+Note: Joined the team July 1 and signed two seven-day contracts before being added to the roster for the remainder of the season.

-Offseason plans: Burdick plans to play overseas, but hasn’t signed with a team.
+Offseason plans: Burdick plans to play overseas but hasn’t signed with a team.

 Jordin Canada, guard

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.